diacode/diacode-website/source/blog/2015-07-29-listing-opsworks-instances-using-a-rake-task.html.markdown

 Now that we have the proper policy attached we should add our aws **key** and **secret** to the project.
 By having `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables we can make aws-sdk work out of the box with no need of manual configuration.
 If you prefer a different approach you can get more information [here](http://docs.aws.amazon.com/sdkforruby/api/index.html#Configuration).

 Last but not least the rake task which, as we said before, is pretty straight forward.
+In our case it was enough with listing our stacks, instances and their IPs but if you need to extend the functionality we recommend you to check out the [official documentation](http://docs.aws.amazon.com/sdkforruby/api/Aws/OpsWorks/Client.html) for `Aws::OpsWorks::Client` class.

 ```ruby
 # lib/tasks/opsworks.rake